gomorpheus/morpheus-docs/getting_started/cli/installing_on_linux.rst

 Installation
 ^^^^^^^^^^^^^^^
-A Prerequisite to running the CLI is to have ruby 2.0.0+ installed (2.3.0 recommended).
+A Prerequisite to running the CLI is to have ruby 2.2.0+ installed (2.3.0 recommended).
+To install Ruby please follow these instructions:

+:ref:`ruby_prerequisite`

 Once the ruby runtime is installed simply use rubygems to install the CLI

   .. code-block:: text